 - Of nearly 80 respondents, nearly half reported identifying most closely with the character in the performance being victimized by bullying related behaviors while all students reported a desire to learn more about how to identify warning signs, being an up stander both on line and in school and bullying prevention best practices.

-- Of 70 Faculty and/or staff members surveyed throughout tour duration (but prior to the actual performance itself), reports showed that nearly 80% felt as if their school community’s current bullying prevention services were not working sufficiently.
+- 80% of staff surveyed reported that their school community’s current bullying prevention services are not working sufficiently.